banasibb/Employee_Database_challenge/README.md

 ![Chart 1](https://github.com/banasibb/Employee_Database_challenge/blob/e1d41fd740cafcc75474d092076822a8da325999/EmployeeDB_2.png)

 ## Results
+The SQL for this challenge is contained in the file Employee_Database_challenge.sql.
 ### Retirement Titles
 Using the ERD you created in this module as a reference and your knowledge of SQL queries, create a Retirement Titles table that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955.
  ```